ryznxx/react-jsx-template/README.md

 ### Installation

-1. Make sure you have Node.js and npm installed on your system.
+1. Make sure you have Node.js, npm and yarn installed on your system.
 2. Clone this repository to your local machine using:
    ```
    git clone https://github.com/ryznxx/react-jsx-template.git